Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Your credit score determines how much you can borrow and at what rate.
 Knowing your credit will help you understand when you’re getting a good deal — and when it’s best to find another lender.

 In general, a higher credit score will mean a lower rate.
 But lenders may also offer a lower APR for shorter loan terms or new car purchases.
-And if you have bad credit, you may want to take steps to improve your score to qualify for more competitive rates in the future.
+And if you have bad credit, you should take steps to improve your score to qualify for more competitive rates in the future.

 Step 2: Create a budget

-In addition to your monthly car payment, you’ll also want to account for upfront costs that come with buying a car, including taxes, fees and your down payment.
-These can quickly add up, so knowing how you’ll cover them will help avoid any unexpected hits to your savings.
+In addition to your monthly car payment, you’ll also want to account for upfront costs that come with buying a car like taxes, fees and your down payment — which should cover 20% of the vehicle’s value.
+If you can, avoid including taxes and registration fees into your loan.
+Paying for them out of pocket will help decrease the overall cost of buying a car.

 Step 3: Get preapproval from multiple lenders

-Car loans work differently than other types of personal loans.
 When you apply for preapproval, your lender will confirm that you’re eligible to borrow a specific amount at an estimated rate.
 Then you’ll have 30 to 45 days to shop for the right car.
-And because of recent changes to how credit bureaus classify loan applications, it will only count as one line on your credit report — provided you apply for preapproval with multiple lenders within a 14-day period.
+It should only count as one line on your credit report — provided you apply for preapproval with multiple lenders within a 14-day period.

 After you’ve confirmed you qualify, gather the information and documents and start the preapproval application.
 You’ll generally need your personal, financial and employment details.
 While some might ask for information about the car you want to purchase, this isn’t always required.